FormidableLabs/victory/CONTRIBUTING.md

 ### 2. Fix bugs

 Feel like writing some code?
-The best place to get familiar with the code base is to fix a bug!
+The best way to get familiar with the code base is to fix a bug!

 `Option a)` You can browse bugs repo by repo: